metalbear-co/mirrord.dev/content/docs/using-mirrord/web-browsing.md

    2. Make sure the "Socks5 Proxy" is enabled
    3. Type in its respective textbox `127.0.0.1:1080`
    4. Hit the save button
 3. That's it!
-You can verify your ip address has changed via a quick "what is my ip address" search in Google
+You can verify your IP address has changed via a quick "what is my ip address" search in Google

 ## What's next?
 1. If you'd like to intercept traffic rather than mirror it so that your local process is the one answering the remote requests, check out [this guide](/docs/using-mirrord/steal/).
 Note that you can even filter which traffic you intercept!